 Degrees in French/Francophone Studies

-Welcome to French literature at IUB!
-Our program is recognized as one of the best French Literature graduate programs in the United States and has been recently ranked in the top ten in the nation by the National Research Council.
-We have a diverse group of students from different countries who all share the same dedication to French and Francophone Studies.
+Welcome to French/Francophone Studies at IUB!
+Our program is recognized as one of the best French/Francophone Studies graduate programs in the United States and has been recently ranked in the top ten in the nation by the National Research Council.
+We have a diverse group of students from different countries who all share the same dedication to French/Francophone Studies.

 Our curriculum at both the MA and PhD levels offers students a challenging, well-rounded training through a broad range of courses, as well as an MA final project and PhD qualifying examinations.
 Graduate students benefit from the strong interdisciplinary profile and the exceptional resources unique to the Bloomington campus.
 The unmatched breadth of our graduate courses and seminars along with intensive faculty mentoring and rigorous pedagogical training contribute to our students' success on the job market.
 We boast an excellent placement record.
 Our recent alumni hold tenure-track positions in liberal arts colleges such as Davidson College as well as research universities such as Yale University.

 Congenial relations between the members of our program and constant interaction with faculty in the Student-Faculty Forum and Groupes de recherches ensures our students' professionalization.